racingthebeam/nvim/README.md

   - `<M-=>` - equalize width of all windows
   - `<M-S-=>` - focus on active window (make it 70% of the available horizontal space)

+Create windows as usual using e.g. `:sp` or `:vsp`.
+I typically only use vertical splits so the "equalise" and "focus" commands above sometimes result in undefined behaviour with horizontal splits.
+Not insurmountable, just never been a problem for me.

 ### File Tree (Neotree)

 Just standard Neotree, with a bit of customisation.